 The Professional Qualifications Act 2021, Trade (Australia and New Zealand) Act 2023 and the Procurement Bill all give UK Ministers powers to implement international treaties in devolved areas without the agreement of the Scottish Government or Parliament.
-The provisions in the Professional Qualifications Act and the Trade
+The

 These powers are important as Free Trade Agreements (FTAs) now consist of more than changes to reserved issues like tariffs and quotas for goods, and can cover devolved matters such as food standards, environmental standards, public procurement, recognition of professional qualifications and access to markets that supply public services.